 - your name

 - phone number

 We use a data processor to process your responses.
-This is done via an online survey tool hosted by Survey Monkey, a market research company who are based in the US.
+This is done via an online survey tool hosted by Smart Survey, a market research company who are based in the UK.

 Identifiable information in relation to surveys will only be retained for 12 months after the survey has completed and been evaluated, at which time survey responses will be anonymised.

 If you have given permission for us to use your quotes with your name for promotional purposes these could be used at any time within a five-year period from the date of the survey.
 Please be aware that once a publication is printed it is likely to remain in use for several years.
 Also, our website and digital channels are available throughout the world, not just in the United Kingdom where UK law applies.
 Your responses will be linked to contact information you have provided to us, so that we can identify how individual survey participants responded to the questions.